robinboncoeur/ArtAndAGI/docs/CelestesGirl/Chap01.md

 ### Again, With Feeling

-Celeste stared unseeing at the notes on the page: it was the part for the english horn she had been practicing for the past month.
-Around her, student orchestra musicians were readying their instruments as they chatted.
+Celeste stared unseeing at the part she had been practicing for the past month, the part for the english horn.
+Around her, student orchestra musicians were readying their instruments... some were chatting.
 Some were practicing those difficult bars.
 Celeste wondered about those bits: she had already mastered her part.

 The conductor / instructor took her place on the podium.